 v) a regional group of sedentary, nomadic or dispersive birds with an apparently rather continuous distribution and no major gaps between breeding units sufficient to prohibit interchange of individuals during their normal nomadic wanderings and/or post-breeding dispersal.

+205bis.
+The Waterbird Populations Portal home page has a Quick Access Button to the Ramsar Convention linked to maps of the currently known distributions of waterbird populations and a description of the range of each population.

 206. Waterbird population size.
 To ensure international comparability, Contracting Parties should use the international population estimates and 1% thresholds published and updated approximately every three years by Wetlands International as the basis for evaluating sites for the List using this Criterion.
-Most recent 1% thresholds are given in Waterbird Population Estimates, 4th Edition (2006), which also provides a description of the biogeographic range of each population.
-Earlier editions of Waterbird Population Estimates are now superseded and should not be used for Criterion 6 application.
+Most applicable (most recent) 1% thresholds are given in the top of the list for a population in the Waterbird Populations Portal (see 205bis for weblink).
+Earlier editions of Waterbird Population Estimates are also presented for reference but are now superseded and should not be used for Criterion 6 application.

 207. Note that this Criterion should be applied only to those waterbird populations for which a 1% threshold is available.
-However, for populations of waterbird species in taxa not presently covered by Waterbird Population Estimates, this Criterion may be applied if a reliable population estimate and 1% threshold is available from another source and if that information source is clearly specified.
+However, for populations of waterbird species in taxa not presently covered by the Waterbird Populations Portal, this Criterion may be applied if a reliable population estimate and 1% threshold is available from another source and if that information source is clearly specified.
 It is not sufficient simply to restate the Criterion, that the site supports >1% of a population, nor is it a correct justification to list populations with numbers in the site >1% of their national population, except when the population is endemic to that country.

-207(a).
-An alternative source may also be used where population estimates published in the current Waterbird Population Estimates are considered to be out of date.
+207bis.
+An alternative source may also be used where population estimates published in the Waterbird Populations Portal are considered to be out of date.

 208. As urged by Resolutions VI.4 (1996) and VIII.38 (2002) for the better application of this Criterion, Contracting Parties should not only supply data for the future update and revision of international waterbird population estimates, but should also support the national implementation and development of Wetlands International’s International Waterbird Census, which is the source of many of these data.